Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Abstract

 \section{Abstract}

 {We present a new construction of a Skorohod embedding, namely, given a probability measure $\mu$ with zero expectation and finite variance, we construct an integrable stopping time $T$ adapted to a filtration $\mathcal{F}_t$, such that $W_T$ has the law $\mu$, where $W_t$ is a standard Wiener process adapted to the same filtration.
 We find several sufficient conditions for the stopping time $T$ to be bounded or to have a sub-exponential tail.
-In particular, our embedding seems rather natural for the case that $\mu$ is a log-concave measure and the tail behaviour of $T$ admits some tight bounds in that case.
-Our embedding admits the property that the stochastic measure-valued process $\{ \mu_t \}_{t \geq 0}$, where $\mu_t$ is as the law of $W_T$ conditioned on $\mathcal{F}_t$, is a Markov process.}
+In particular, our embedding seems rather natural for the case that $\mu$ is a log-concave measure and $T$ satisfies several tight bounds in that case.
+Our embedding admits the property that the stochastic measure-valued process $\{ \mu_t \}_{t \geq 0}$, where $\mu_t$ is as the law of $W_T$ conditioned on $\mathcal{F}_t$, is a Markov process.
+In view of this property, we will consider a more general family of Skorokhod embeddings which can be constructed via a kernel generating a stochastic flow on the space of measures.
+This family includes existing constructions such as the ones by Az\'ema-Yor (1979) and by Bass (1983), and thus suggests a new point of view on these constructions.}